ekrell/ekrell.github.io/_posts/2021-03-08-underwater-gopro-stream.md

 Ultimately, the goal is to have an autonomous explorer using onboard sensing and processing for opportunistic, adaptive missions.
 But that cannot happen as long as the vehicle is tied to shore.
-It is not of huge, immediate concern since I first want to simply collect a shallow underwater RGB dataset with the GoPro and spend some time developing algorithms for supervised and unsupervised learning as novelty detection.
+It is not of huge, immediate concern since I first want to simply collect a shallow underwater RGB dataset with the GoPro and spend some time developing algorithms for supervised and unsupervised learning as well as novelty detection.
-This brings us to the current stage of the project: integrating the underwater GoPro with a companion computer for onboard processing and collecting GoPro video from the Laguna Madre.
+This leads to the current stage of the project: integrating the underwater GoPro with a companion computer for onboard processing and collecting GoPro video from the Laguna Madre.

 ## Underwater GoPro Streaming - Lab